Marcus Licinius Crassus: First Triumvirate alliance with Pompey and Caesar

+In 65 BC, Crassus was elected censor with another conservative, Quintus Lutatius Catulus Capitolinus, himself son of a consul.
+During that decade, Crassus was Julius Caesar's patron in all but name, financing Caesar's successful election to become pontifex maximus.
+Caesar had formerly been the priest of Jupiter, or flamen dialis, but had been deprived of office by Sulla.
+Crassus also supported Caesar's efforts to win command of military campaigns.
+Caesar's mediation between Crassus and Pompey led to the creation of the First Triumvirate in 60 BC, consisting of Crassus, Pompey and Caesar (who became consul in 59 BC).
+This coalition would last until Crassus' death.
+In 54 BC, Crassus looted the Jewish Temple treasury.
 In 55 BC, after the Triumvirate met at the Luca Conference in 56 BC, Crassus was again consul with Pompey, and a law was passed assigning the provinces of the two Hispanias and Syria to Pompey and Crassus, respectively, for five years.

 Syrian governorship and death

 Crassus received Syria as his province, which promised to be an inexhaustible source of wealth.
-It might have been, had he not also sought military glory and crossed the Euphrates in an attempt to conquer Parthia.

-Crassus attacked Parthia not only because of its great source of riches, but because of a desire to match the military victories of Pompey and Caesar.
-The king of Armenia, Artavasdes II, offered Crassus the aid of nearly 40,000 troops (10,000 cataphracts and 30,000 infantrymen) on the condition that Crassus invade through Armenia so that the king could not only maintain the upkeep of his own troops but also provide a safer route for his men and Crassus.
+It might have been, had he not also sought military glory and crossed the Euphrates to conquer Parthia.
+Crassus attacked Parthia because of its great source of riches and a desire to match the military victories of Pompey and Caesar.
+The king of Armenia, Artavasdes II, offered Crassus the aid of nearly 40,000 troops (10,000 cataphracts and 30,000 infantrymen) on the condition that Crassus invade through Armenia so that the king could maintain the upkeep of his troops and provide a safer route for his men and Crassus.
 Crassus refused, and chose the more direct route by crossing the Euphrates, as he had done in his successful campaign in the previous year.

-Crassus received directions from the Osroene chieftain Ariamnes, who had previously assisted Pompey in his eastern campaigns.
+Crassus received directions from the Osroene chieftain Ariamnes, who had assisted Pompey in his eastern campaigns.
 Ariamnes was in the pay of the Parthians and urged Crassus to attack at once, falsely stating that the Parthians were weak and unorganized.
 He then led Crassus' army into the desert, far from any water.
 In 53BC, at the Battle of Carrhae (modern Harran, in Turkey), Crassus' legions were defeated by a numerically inferior Parthian force.
-Crassus' legions were primarily heavy infantry, and not prepared for an attack by swift mounted archers, a tactic which Parthian troops had mastered.
+The legions were primarily heavy infantry and not prepared for an attack by swift mounted archers, a tactic that Parthian troops had mastered.
 The Parthian horse archers devastated the unprepared Romans with hit-and-run tactics, feigning retreats as they shot to their rear.
-Crassus refused his quaestor Gaius Cassius Longinus' plans to reconstitute the Roman battle line, and remained in the testudo formation to protect his flanks until the Parthians eventually ran out of arrows.
-However, the Parthians brought camels carrying arrows to continuously resupply their archers, letting them relentlessly barrage the Romans until dusk.
-Despite taking severe casualties, the Romans successfully retreated to Carrhae, forced to leave many wounded behind to be slaughtered by the Parthians.
+Crassus refused his quaestor Gaius Cassius Longinus' plans to reconstitute the Roman battle line and remained in the testudo formation to protect his flanks until the Parthians eventually ran out of arrows.
+The Parthians brought camels carrying arrows to resupply their archers, letting them relentlessly barrage the Romans until dusk.
+Despite taking severe casualties, the Romans retreated to Carrhae, forced to leave many wounded behind to be slaughtered by the Parthians.